rwzhao/docker-dev-env/README.md

   - Requires setting a Secret in k8s with `SSH_PRIVATE_KEY`, `SSH_PUBLIC_KEY`.
 Recommended to not using your personal ssh key here, but create a new one, since this may be visible to anyone in the k8s namespace.
 You can then register this new key as a [deployment key](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys) for the appropriate private Github repo(s).
 - Run!

+ #### Example Job `command`

+ Requires a secret defining the SSH key (public and private, load as environment variables), and if needed, a Huggingface API token (also env-variable loaded).

  ```yaml
          command: [ "/bin/sh" ]
         # commmand does the following: